Updated: Apr 3

-UK occupational therapy graduate recounts her journey from patient to professional - and the support provided by Back Up.
+Occupational Therapist recounts her journey from patient to professional - and the support that got her there.

 On Friday 15th November 2013, I was driving to work as usual.
 It was a day like any other, travelling the same route that I had done for months.
 Suddenly, my car skidded on a patch of ice – sending me off the road and through a hedge.
 I woke up, in the driver’s seat of my car, in a field.
 An overwhelming array of emergency service vehicles arrived on scene, including an air ambulance service.
 It was their paramedic who was immediately worried about my neck, and she travelled to the nearest hospital with me in an ambulance.
 I was relieved to have somebody so caring with me, but couldn’t quite believe what had happened.
 I was then moved to a hospital in Birmingham for specialist treatment.
 Here it was confirmed that I had broken my neck.

 I had several lacerations and a broken left arm, as well as my C1/C2 incomplete spinal cord injury.
 After a series of operations, I was moved from critical care to the trauma ward and then prepared to go to my parent’s home to start adjusting to this new chapter in my life.

 As my spinal cord injury had minimal impact on the movement of my limbs, the staff at the hospital never really discussed how it might affect my life.
 I was quite positive about my recovery and, at that stage, hadn’t felt the full psychological impact of the injury.

 It was once I’d left the hospital that things started to hit home.
 I discovered the discomfort of wearing a neck brace constantly, came off strong pain medication and had regular periods of fatigue.

 Being a passenger in a vehicle made me particularly anxious, as I had no control over the car and this constantly reminded me of my accident.
 It was at this point that I decided to reach out for help to overcome some of the new challenges I was facing.